-21 Fun and Interesting Facts about Puerto Rico
+21 Fun and Interesting Facts About Puerto Rico

-Quick, think about America’s greatest sites for tourists.
+Quick, think about America’s most popular tourist places.
 You probably think about Disneyworld in Florida or the Grand Canyon.
-But Puerto Rico attracted four million tourists in 2020, generating nearly three billion dollars in revenue.
+But Puerto Rico, located just off the Florida coast and bordered by the Caribbean Sea, attracted over six million tourists in 2023 (which sets a record), generating over nine billion dollars in revenue.
+Now, that is impressive, and these two statistics are just the tip of the iceberg.

 Fun Facts About Puerto Rico